SilverBut/IDArling/CONTRIBUTING.md

 ## How to contribute to IDArling

+*This contributing file is modified from [Ruby on Rails](https://github.com/rails/rails/blob/master/CONTRIBUTING.md)*

 ### Quick guidelines for commits

 * Write cross-platform code.
 IDArling is working for both macOS, Linux and Windows.
 Make sure you are not using things like `os.system("ls")` directly.